vulkano-rs/vulkano/www/guide/05-first-triangle.md

 # The first triangle

-With some exceptions, Vulkan doesn't provide any function to easily draw shapes.
+Vulkan doesn't provide any function to easily draw shapes.
 There is no draw_rectangle, draw_cube or draw_text function for example.
 Instead everything is handled the same way: through the graphics pipeline.
 It doesn't matter whether you draw a simple triangle or a 3D model with thousands of polygons and advanced shadowing techniques, everything uses the same mechanics.

-This is the point where the learning curve becomes very steep, as you need to learn how the graphics pipeline works even if you just want to draw a single triangle.
+If you are not familiar with other graphical APIs, this is the point where the learning curve becomes very steep, as you need to learn how the graphics pipeline works even if you just want to draw a single triangle.
 However once you have passed that step, it will become easier to understand the rest.

 Before we can draw a triangle, we need to prepare two things during the initialization: